 - Families and private individuals

-- Evaluating adequate proof of initial ownership
+- Evaluating proof of ownership and theft;

 High-Profile Art Restitution Practice

 - Valuable drawings stolen from the Kunsthalle Bremen, a private art museum in Germany, during Russian occupation in the closing days and immediate aftermath of World War II.
 A federal district court in New York supported our motion for summary judgment and ordered a Russian refugee who had tried to sell the drawings to return them to the museum.
 United States of America v.
 Yuly Saet, No. 93 Civ.
 8330 (PKL), 1995 U.S. Dist.
 LEXIS 23 (S.D.N.Y.
 Jan.
 5, 1995).